the-vegetarian-vampire/Unlocking-Information-Security-I-II/ReadMe.md

 `Pseudo-Random Generator (PRG)` -

 `Symmetric Cipher` - use same cryptographic keys for encryption of plaintext and decryption of ciphertext.
 `XOR Cipher` - boolean operator on two variables that has the value of one if one but not both of the variables has a value of one.
 `Stream cipher` - a cryptographic key and algorithm are applied to each binary digit in a data stream, one bit at a time.
+  - susceptible to bit-flipping attacks
 `Block cipher`  - a cryptographic key and algorithm are applied to a block of data as a group rather tha one bit at a time.

 Kerckhoff’s principle: